Anatoly Antonov: Nomination and confirmation

 Antonov is considered a hardliner against the West, earning him a reputation as a "bull terrier."
 In early autumn 2016, he was considered to be the next Russian Ambassador to the United States as the Kremlin assumed that Hillary Clinton would win the presidential election and, therefore, bilateral relations would remain strained.
 However, despite the fact that Donald Trump won the election, Antonov was still chosen to take over the post from Sergey Kislyak, who had been the ambassador since 2008.
 In February 2017, Antonov was named the main candidate for this post.
 On 11 May 2017, the Russian Foreign Ministry formally submitted Antonov to the Federal Assembly, which voted to endorse him as ambassador on 18 May following a closed session of the State Duma's foreign policy committee.

 On 21 August 2017, Vladimir Putin formally appointed Antonov as the Ambassador of Russia to the United States by presidential decree.

 Term

 Antonov was recalled to Moscow on 17 March 2021 after US President Joe Biden called Putin a "killer."
 The decision to return Antonov to Washington, D.C. was made following the results of the 2021 Russia–United States summit.

 On 20 February 2022, Antonov denied that Russia was planning an invasion of Ukraine.

+After the Russian invasion of Ukraine, Antonov has since rejected the notion that Russia's invasion was failing, condemned rising "Russophobia," and lamented a post-Soviet era in which Russia was "naive", trusted the West, and watched its stature decline.

+In February 2023, Antonov claimed that the U.S. government was attempting to demonise Russia and "fuel the Ukrainian crisis" by accusing Moscow of crimes against humanity.

+Antonov was relieved of duty on 10 October 2024, with a replacement not yet named at the time.
+In a letter dated 29 June, Antonov wrote that his "assignment [was] coming to an end".

+Diplomatic Rank and Civil Service Class

+Ambassador Extraordinary and Plenipotentiary (July 12, 2007).

+Active State Councillor of the Russian Federation, 1st class (January 27, 2014).